Getting started with flexible dieting

 4. Set up your food tracking app

-Set up your app and enter the calorie and macronutrient targets you have calculated above.
+Set up your app and enter the calorie and macronutrient targets you have calculated in step 2.

 5. Start tracking your food

-Enter in the foods you would like to eat and ensure that you are reaching your calorie/macronutrient targets each day.
-If you’ve never tracked your food before, you might like to just start with tracking your calories.
-When you feel more comfortable, you can start tracking protein too!
+Enter in the foods you would like to eat and aim to reach your calorie and protein targets each day.
+If you’ve never tracked your food before, you might like to just start with tracking your calories and then add protein when you feel more comfortable.
 These are the 2 most important targets to track when it comes to achieving your body composition goals.

 6. Track your progress